shrmnk/CO1109-Answers/readme.md

 ## Running Java Files

+Unless placed in a sub-directory, these source files have not been `package`d, and can be executed directly after compiling by running `java <filename-without-extension>` on the command line.

-All files are not packaged so you can run them directly on the command-line For example, to run Question 3b part III, just execute:
+For example, to run Question 3b part III, just execute:
 ```
 java q3biii